giorgiodema/3GS/README.md

 The game has you control a walking humanoid mech in order to escape from a maze.
 Three mazes are procedurally generated and you can choose which one to play in the main menu.
 You can move with WASD and regulate the height of the camera with the mouse's scroll wheel.
 The model and textures for the mech were made by [@jotaro-sama](https://github.com/jotaro-sama) with [Blender](https://www.blender.org/).

-You can test the game at https://giorgiodema.github.io/3GS/src/game/game.html Please test it from Firefox as Chromium-based browsers sometimes seem to have bugs concerning the lights.
+You can test the game at https://giorgiodema.github.io/3GS/src/game/game.html

+**Please test it from Firefox** for now, as Chromium-based browsers sometimes seem to have bugs concerning the lights.

 ## Dependencies